Revertron/Alfis/README.md

 ```

 ### ![Linux Logo](/img/linux.svg) On Linux
-If you are building on Linux you must ensure that you have `libwebkitgtk` library installed.
+If you are building on Linux, you must ensure that you have `libwebkitgtk` library installed.
-You can do it by issuing this command: `sudo apt install libwebkit2gtk-4.0-dev` (on Debian/Ubuntu and derivatives).
+You can do it by issuing this command: `sudo apt install libwebkit2gtk-4.1-dev` (on Debian/Ubuntu and derivatives).

 #### ![Arch Linux Logo](/img/archlinux.svg) On Arch Linux